usnistgov/BF/content/en/Info/BF Classes/_DAT/NRS.md

 	</tr>
 	<tr>
 			<td>Code Bug</td>
 	<td>Code Bug type – An error in the implementation of an operation – proper operands over an improper operation.
-A first cause for the chain of weaknesses underlying a software security vulnerability.
+It is the roor cause of a security vulnerability.
 Must be fixed to resolve the vulnerability.</td>
 	</tr>
 	<tr>
 			<td>   Erroneous Code </td>